NetFruit-Technologies/InvenMania/README.md

-# Plan for Fantasy Game
+# Plan for Fantasy Game (This is the branch for the database used in the game)

 ## NOTE: The main project will be in the `main` branch.
 Thank you